US moves to shield Saudi crown prince in journalist killing

 “From the earliest days of this Administration, the United States Government has expressed its grave concerns regarding Saudi agents’ responsibility for Jamal Khashoggi’s murder,” the State Department said.
 Its statement did not mention the crown prince’s own alleged role.

-Biden as a candidate vowed to make a “pariah” out of Saudi rulers over the 2018 killing of Khashoggi.
+Biden as a Democratic presidential candidate vowed to make a “pariah” out of Saudi rulers over the 2018 killing of Khashoggi.

 “I think it was a flat-out murder,” Biden said in a 2019 CNN town hall, as a candidate.
 “And I think we should have nailed it as that.
 I publicly said at the time we should treat it that way and there should be consequences relating to how we deal with those — that power.”